open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 When working in realistically large spaces, this cannot be done on the Jetson in real-time, so it is necessary to teleoperate the robot for the initial mapping session rather than completed in real-time.

 Tips and Tricks:

   * Start datasets with 10 seconds at the starting pose before moving the robot so it may be used in the future for localization testing
+  * Teleop the robot into a clear space before starting recording, ensure it is not docked and the cameras are not obstructed by a wall, furniture, etc.
+    This ensures the starting data will contain features that can be processed later.
   * For each 5x5m area, drive for around 1 minute
   * Drive in closed loops and make sure to capture data at more than one angle (i.e. drive in different directions to obtain different viewpoints)
-  * Don't drive for a long time in a straight line, loop back to create loop closures
+  * Don't drive for a long time in a straight line, weave and swerve.
+  * There's a technique to making a good VSLAM map, it might take you a few tries to get good results.

 TODO
 .. image: